Exact training of Restricted Boltzmann machines on intrinsically low dimensional data

-The kernel $\vert\n_j^T\m- \theta\vert$ represents the Coulomb potential exerted by a uniformly charged hyperplane defined by its normal vector $\n$ and its distance $\theta$ to the origin to a charge located at $\m$.
-As a result, each feature $j$ corresponds also to charged hyperplane of normal vector $\n_j$, offset $\theta_j/\nu_j$ but of finite width of order $\nu_j^{-1}$.
-At this point let us remark that the singular values $w_\alpha$ control two different things through $\nu_j$, namely the strength of the Coulomb interaction via~(\ref{eq:VCoulomb},\ref{eq:Theta},\ref{eq:nuj}) and the width of the charged hyperplanes while the right singular vectors projection on the various modes $v_j^\alpha$ control the orientation of these hyperplanes in the intrinsic space through~(\ref{eq:nj}).
-Overall the density of Coulomb charges in the $d$-dimensional intrinsic space is given by
+The kernel $\vert\n_j^T\m- z\vert$ represents the Coulomb potential exerted by a uniformly charged hyperplane, defined by its normal vector $\n$ and its distance $z$ to the origin, on a charge located at $\m$.
+As a result, each feature $j$ corresponds also to a charged hyperplane of normal vector $\n_j$, offset $z_j=\theta_j/\nu_j$ and finite thickness $\nu_j^{-1}$.
+At this point let us remark that the $w_\alpha$ control through~(\ref{eq:nuj}) both the strength of the Coulomb interaction via~(\ref{eq:VCoulomb},\ref{eq:qntheta}) and the charged hyperplanes thickness; the right singular vectors projections $v_j^\alpha$ control on their side the orientation of these hyperplanes in the intrinsic space through~(\ref{eq:nj}).
+Note that the visible bias vector $\bm{\eta}$ is equivalent to some surface charge placed at the edge of the domain of $\m$ and can be incorporated into $q(\n,z)$.
+The log-likelihood of the RBM has then three terms

-If not constrained to be a superposition of a finite number of charged hyperplanes, $\rho$ can be adjusted to have the following matching with any distribution $\hat p(\m)$: